-Affiliated and Member Clubs

-As defined in USA Curling Bylaws Article 5.

-A curling club that does not belong to any Regional Association.

-Fiscal Year

-Established by USA Curling Bylaws Section 20.1

-As defined in USA Curling Bylaws Definitions.

-Individual Curlers

-As defined in USA Curling Bylaws Definitions.

-An association of Member Clubs conducting programs that are statewide or regional in scope.
+Affiliated and Member Clubs As defined in USA Curling Bylaws Article 5.
+At-Large Club A curling club that does not belong to any Regional Association.
+Fiscal Year Established by USA Curling Bylaws Section 20.1 Good Standing As defined in USA Curling Bylaws Definitions.
+Individual Curlers As defined in USA Curling Bylaws Definitions.
+Regional Curling Association or Regional Association An association of Member Clubs conducting programs that are statewide or regional in scope.